hernantz/blog/content/just-files.md

 Title: Just files
 Date: 2020-03-19
-Description: A virtualenv for system packages
+Description: A virtualenv for system packages.
 Status: Draft

 A distribution is a combination of a kernel + a package manager + a process manager.